Skip to content

 Colors

-Cannoli has four customizable colors:
+Cannoli has seven customizable colors:

-• Highlight: The background color of the currently selected item
+• Highlight: The background color of the currently selected item.

-• Highlight Text: The text color of the currently selected item
+• Highlight Text: The text color of the currently selected item.

-• Title: The color used for all list titles (including IGM)
+• Title: The color used for all list titles (including IGM).

 Each color can be picked from a grid of 16 presets or entered as a hex value.